Not Enough Computers

 Mr. Jewett and I talked with Mr. Williams, the principal, during our planning period today, asking about L.'s transfer out of our 17 student computer class into Miss Francis' 30 student class in a classroom with only 27 operable computers.

 CLP is apparently a very "in-between" sized school, which can sometimes cause problems with student scheduling.
 At larger schools, there tends to be multiple sections of classes for each subject.
-In these schools, a kid very rarely has to take a particular class at only one time during the day, as L. is having to do with her Math class, taking her out of our 1st period Computer class.

 Smaller schools have the opposite situation, in such schools, teachers are adept at teaching multiple subjects at once.
 Schools like this tend to have academic blocks and elective blocks in their scheduling, with teachers teaching during both blocks.
 This alleviates that problem, as electives are not in conflict with academic classes.